 The banking system in Ecuador includes four major private banks, nine mid-sized banks and nine small banks.
 The four largest banks hold about US$25 billion in total assets.
 Ecuador is one of the Latin American countries, along with Panama and El Salvador, which adopted the U.S. dollar as the country’s official currency.
 U.S. citizens do not require a visa prior to visit Ecuador for a stay of 90 days or less.
 Most Ecuadorian banks have established correspondent relationships with U.S. banks.
 The country's financial sector is regulated by the Central Bank of Ecuador which was founded on August 10, 1927.

-Headquartered in Quito, Banco Pichincha is the largest bank in Ecuador by total assets, deposits, loans, and number of employees and branches.
-Founded in 1906, it provides a diverse range of banking products and services to about 2.1 million clients through 270 branches, internet banking, call center and interaction on social networks including Twitter and Facebook.
-The company employs about 5,200 people (65% women and 35% men) and serves individuals, corporations, small and micro-enterprises and legal persons.
-It also has branches and representative offices in Peru, Colombia, Panama and Spain as well as agency in Miami, United States.
-Peru is a strategic market for Pichincha Group.
-Fidel Egas Grijalva is lifetime honorary Chairman at Banco Pichincha.
-As of December 31, 2018, Banco Pichincha had total assets of US$10.7 billion and net credit portfolio of US$6.4 billion.
-It operates as a subsidiary of Grupo Financiero Pichincha, Ecuador's largest financial group.
+Banco Pichincha C.A., headquartered in Quito, is the largest bank in Ecuador by total assets, deposits, loans, and number of employees and branches.
+Founded in 1906, it serves about 2.1 million individuals, corporations, small and micro-enterprises and legal persons through 270 branches, internet banking, call center and interaction on social networks including Twitter and Facebook.
+It also has branches and representative offices in Peru, Colombia, Panama and Spain as well as agency in Miami, Florida, USA.
+The Bank is a subsidiary of Grupo Financiero Pichincha, Ecuador's largest financial group.

 Banco del Pacifico